 13. When making a beautiful sentence, it is better if the last word in that sentence has only one or two syllables (Pam Painter).
 Three- and four-syllable words (or greater) are best left in the middle.

 14. When writing dialogue, “said” or “says” is king.
 (This is also true for “asked” or “asks” which offer the query-form of “said” or “says.”)
 Shouted, yelled, murmured, muttered, whispered, cried, called, sighed, laughed, giggled all have a place, too.
 Sprinkle them in as needed.
 (The key word here being sprinkle.
 Remember: “said” and “asked” are king.
 And you can vary dialogue tags by cuing the reader in other ways, by offering up character actions and/or thoughts to indicate who is speaking before a line of dialogue begins.
 This is an excellent way to make your prose engaging to read.)
 Be warned that if you are using adverbs in your dialogue tags, you are on a slippery slope to hell.
 For example: “Stop it!” he yelled loudly.
 Talk about beating your reader over the head.
 Yelling is loud, obviously.
-So using the word “loudly” in that sentence is telling your reader only one thing: that you think she’s a moron.
+So using the word “loudly” in that sentence is telling your reader only one thing: that you think she cannot understand basic vocabulary.
 Do you want to be insulting your reader?
 Do you think that will endear her to you?
 You’ve just done something she will either choose to forgive you for, or not.
 But why force her to make the choice?
 Why not just write clean prose and keep her enchanted and happy?
 Please do that.

 15. The word “felt” is your buddy.
 Make sure your characters feel emotions, and feel them strongly.
 If you want a really strong book, give your characters conflicting emotions and watch how fast your readers whip through your pages.
 Fast.
 There is nothing so compelling as the heart at war with itself.